petar-m/EventBrokerSlim/README.md

 ## Exception Handling

-Since event handlers are executed on background threads, there is nowhere to propagate unhandled ecxeptions.
+Since event handlers are executed on the `ThreadPool`, there is nowhere to propagate unhandled ecxeptions.

 An exception thrown from `Handle` method is caught and passed to `OnError` method of the same handler instance (may be on another thread however).